StrutFit/iOSSDK/README.md

 	ProductIdentifer  - string value of the unique identifer of the shoe that is being viewed.

 	When testing you can use the following.
   	Before release please defer to putting the actual product identifier and oranizationId provided by your StrutFit account manager.
-	**OrganizationID:** 5
+	**OrganizationID:** 5.
-	**ProductIdentifer:** "TestProduct"
+	**ProductIdentifer:** "TestProduct".

-	For a quick test instead of going to the scanning process you may login using the following test account
+	For a quick test instead of going to the scanning process you may login using the following test account.
-	**Email:** test@test.com
+	**Email:** test@test.com.
-	**Password:** thisisatest
+	**Password:** thisisatest.

 	we encourage you to modify the button UI to suite your application while conforming to the StrutFit brand guidelines.